oatlog/oatlog/doc/proposal/main.typ

 program. #footnote[Sea of Nodes is a promising compiler IR that is especially suited to peephole rewriting @son.]

-But peephole rewriting does not help us when there are multiple potentially good but mutually incompatible rewrites we could apply.
+However peephole rewriting does not help us when there are multiple potentially good but mutually incompatible rewrites that we could apply.
 Since one rewrite can unlock other beneficial rewrites later on, we cannot select them greedily.
-One can imagine solving this with a backtracking search, but that would be slow.
+One could solve this with a backtracking search, but that would be slow.
 Most compilers instead opt to do this heuristically.
 E-graphs solve precisely this problem, allowing multiple rewrites but committing to one only after all rewrites have been searched, while not duplicating work like a backtracking search would.

 == What are e-graphs <whategraphs>

 E-graphs are graphs with two types of nodes: e-classes and terms.
-E-classes represents a set of equivalent expressions and contains terms.
+E-classes represent a set of equivalent expressions and contains terms.
 Terms represent an operation that takes in a number of e-classes.
 By adding rewrite rules and applying them repeatedly, every possible way to rewrite an expression can be found, and the best expression according to some metric can be extracted.